-Federal law—specifically the Fair Labor Standards Act—requires any salaried employee making less than $47,476 per year to be eligible for overtime payments for extra hours worked.
+Federal law—specifically the Fair Labor Standards Act (FLSA)—requires any salaried employee making less than $47,476 per year to be eligible for overtime payments for extra hours worked.
 This does not necessarily mean you need to implement an increase in an employee’s total pay; it could just mean a conversion from an annual salary to an hourly rate.
 Use the overtime wage calculator below to convert your salaried costs to hourly costs with overtime.

 With Homebase, you’ll never have to worry about manually calculating overtime.
 Sign up free today!

 Here’s some guidance on how to determine an employee’s regular hourly rate based on his or her salary, as well as an easy-to-use overtime pay rate calculator to help you convert an employee’s existing salary into an hourly wage plan.

 Remember, this is not official legal advice.
 If you have any questions about overtime, check the federal and state laws, or consult an employment attorney to learn more about overtime laws.

 - Enter the number of paid weeks the employee works per year.

 - Calculate the approximate number of hours that an employee is working every pay period

 - Break that hourly number down between the employee’s regular hours worked and the overtime hours worked